krzentner/language-world/data/text-davinci-003/basic_md/box-close-4.md

-    - When the robot's gripper is not near box lid, the robot should move gripper above the box lid.
+    - When the box lid is not above the robot's gripper, the robot should move the gripper above the box lid.
-    - When the robot's gripper is not around box lid and the robot's gripper is open, the robot should drop gripper around box lid.
+    - When the robot's gripper is not around the box lid and the robot's gripper is open, the robot should put the gripper around the box lid.
-    - When the robot's gripper is near the box lid, the robot should close gripper around box lid.
+    - When the robot's gripper is around the box lid and the lid is not horizontally aligned with the box, the robot should move the gripper over the box.
-    - When the robot's gripper is above the box lid and the robot's gripper is closed, the robot should place box lid on the box.
+    - When the box lid is horizontally aligned with the box, the robot should place the box lid on the box.